cindy2097/newStorybookImages/README.md

 5. Delete the PNG images

 ## TODO:
+* Doesn't support special characters like Arabic
+* Add the text in a seperate area instead of a whole seperate image
+* Detect a single line, and then feed it into translator instead of translating every single word (increases efficiency and accuracy)
+* Make font size adjust to the bounding box width & height.
 * Collect all the images and combine them into the PDF (for now, it's just outputting to folder `./src/PNGImgsOutput`)
-* Make font size adjust to the bounding box width & height.
+* Remove certain pages
 * Improve contour system (sometimes it doesn't recognize all the words in the page)
 * Font recognizer.